sjmxschm/ml_dl_wave_inversion/README.md

 used for testing any adjustments made.
 Most unit tests are called form the deep learning code.

 As by definition, the machine and deep learning part is based on simulated data.
-I have not found a proper way to upload this data yet (features, train and test images, pretrained model parameters).
+I have not found a proper way to upload this data yet (train and test images, pretrained model parameters).
 If you are interested, feel free to send me an email and I am happy to provide you with the respective
 data: [mschmitz7@gatech.edu](mailto:mschmitz7@gatech.edu)